 Undertaking a Certificate IV in Building and Construction (Building) (CPC40110) will teach you how to produce cost estimations for projects, prepare construction contracts, conduct on-site supervision and apply building code standards in the workplace.

 If you’re thinking of branching out into other areas of construction, a Diploma of Building and Construction (Building) (CPC50210) will help you gain the practical knowledge and skills to manage and supervise a range of building projects.
 This in turn will provide you with the qualification you’ll need to work as a Site Manager, Builder or Project Manager in the future.

 Getting your Builder’s licence means you can legally sign off on work that has been done on site.
 For a business owner, this means you have the ability to take on larger jobs and will not have to sub-contract work to a licenced Builder.

 Building licensing varies from state to state, so where you live will determine which qualification you’ll need to have to meet the educational requirements.
-A SEEK Learning Consultant will be able to outline the steps you’ll need to take to reach your career goals, and help you apply to enrol in the right course.

 We’ve also listed below the licensing bodies for each state: